geoffyang/prices/README.md

 ## Welcome to Hospital Prices https://hospital-prices.herokuapp.com

-We provide pricing data on hospital services and procedures across the US, with an interface to browse and save this data.
-Healthcare pricing is murky and this application hopes to bring transparency to our collective healthcare costs.
+New federal regulations in 2021 mandate that hosptials begin publishing price data for their services and procedures.
+Hospital Prices seeks to aggregate the pricing information into a fast and responsive data tool, bringing healthcare price transparency to consumers.

 ## Technologies Used